-INSIDE OUT: AN EPATRIATE'S VIEWS
+INSIDE OUT: AN EXPATRIATE'S VIEWS

-The photographs are from rural and small-town locations.
-They emulate the formal tools and compositional rigor of a traditional black-and-white photographer but the content and intent of the compositions destabilizes their modernist presentation.
-The purpose is not to enshrine the English landscape.
-These methods represent the nostalgia and sense of history which are integral to British self-perception and that have been exploited by those leading the country away from the EU into a hazardous and uncertain future.
+On repeated visits to the UK I have looked for images that represent my conflicted responses to attitudes I cannot entirely escape and to exclusions that are partly self-inflicted.
+The photographs are from rural and small-town locations and emulate the formal tools of traditional black-and-white landscape photography.
+These methods acknowledge the nostalgia and sense of history which are integral to British self-perception and have been exploited by those leading the country away from the EU and into a hazardous and uncertain future.